yanun0323/Leet-Code-Timer/README.md

 # Leet Code Timer
-Leet code timer is a simple countdown timer for crash leet code.
+Leet code timer is a simple countdown timer for crash leet code on MacOS.
-It only works on MacOs.
+It develop by SwiftUI.

 You can download the app from realease.